EnQuery: Ensemble Policies for Diverse Query-Generation in Preference Alignment of Robot Navigation: Our Approach

 To ensure that the alignd policy still obeys the basal navigation objectives defined by Eq.~\ref{eq:base_reward}, we balance between the preference reward model and the basal task reward for the updated reward

 using the weighting factor $\lambda = \num{0.06}$ determined in preliminary experiments using a grid search.
-Note that the original task reward $r_t$ in the replay buffer is not overwritten, which would be impossible to reconstruct from the corresponding state-action pairs.
-We start the alignment process with a non-ensemble agent that has been trained alongside the ensemble and without the GMDR, which we also refer to as the raw agent $\pi_\text{raw}$.
 During alignment of $\pi_\text{raw}$, we sample batches from the reward-updated replay buffer as usual and perform 10k policy updates each for one alignment epoch.
 The models are tested for their navigation success rate after each epoch, where the best-performing epoch is chosen.